OILY & ACNE PRONE SKIN

 One of the most common skin concerns for clients seeking skin rejuvenation treatments is Mature and Ageing Skin.
 The onset of lines, wrinkles and skin laxity can be due to the body’s natural ageing process or it could be brought on prematurely by extrinsic environmental and lifestyle factors.

 The physical ageing process of skin begins around the age of 25 after which Elastin fibres stop being produced.
 Cell renewal and regeneration slows down causing skin lipidity and hydration levels to fall.
 This may also be accompanied with hormonal changes in females as hydration levels plummet with a drop-in oestrogen levels.
 Around the early 30’s and more excessively after menopause the level of oestrogen in the female body drops.
 This causes a loss of water and water retaining hyaluronic acid in the skin.
-The skin starts to show lines and wrinkles which deepen as the contours beneath the skin start to alter.
-The connectivity between the epidermal and dermal layers of the skin starts to degrade causing further slackening of the skin.

 Get in Touch